-- 1. Fitzpatrick skin types 5-6. - 2.
-Implantable defibrillators, cardiac pacemakers, and other metal implants - 3.
-Subjects with any implantable metal device in the treatment area - 4.
-Pacemaker or internal defibrillator, or any other active electrical implant anywhere in the body (e.g. cochlear implant). - 5.
-Permanent implant in the treated area, such as metal plates and screws, or an injected chemical substance. - 6.
-Current or history of any kind of cancer, or pre-malignant moles. - 7.
-Severe concurrent conditions, such as cardiac disorders. - 8.
-Pregnancy or intending to become pregnant during the study and nursing. - 9.
-Impaired immune system due to immunosuppressive diseases, such as AIDS and HIV, or use of immunosuppressive medications. - 10.
-History of diseases stimulated by heat, such as recurrent herpes simplex in the treatment area; may be enrolled only following a prophylactic regime. - 11.
-Poorly controlled endocrine disorders, such as diabetes. - 12.
-Any active condition in the treatment area, such as sores, psoriasis, eczema, and rash. - 13.
-History of skin disorders, such as keloids, abnormal wound healing, as well as very dry and fragile skin. - 14.
-History of bleeding coagulopathies, or use of anticoagulants. - 15.
-Use of isotretinoin (Accutane®) within six months prior to treatment. - 16.
+- 1. Pacemaker or internal defibrillator, or any other active electrical implant anywhere in the body (e.g. cochlear implant). - 2.
+Subjects with any implantable metal device in the treatment area - 3.
+Permanent implant in the treated area, such as metal plates and screws (excluding dental implants), or an injected chemical substance. - 4.
+Current or history of any kind of cancer, or dysplastic nevi - 5.
+Severe concurrent conditions, such as cardiac disorders. - 6.
+Pregnancy or intending to become pregnant during the study and nursing. - 7.
+Impaired immune system due to immunosuppressive diseases, such as AIDS and HIV, or use of immunosuppressive medications. - 8.
+History of diseases stimulated by heat, such as recurrent herpes simplex in the treatment area; may be enrolled only following a prophylactic regime. - 9.
+Poorly controlled endocrine disorders, such as diabetes. - 10.
+Any active condition in the treatment area, such as sores, psoriasis, eczema, and rash. - 11.
+History of skin disorders, such as keloids, abnormal wound healing, as well as very dry and fragile skin. - 12.
+History of bleeding coagulopathies, or use of anticoagulants (excluding daily aspirin). - 13.
+Facial dermabrasion, facial resurfacing, or deep chemical peeling within the last three months, if face is treated. - 14.
+Use of isotretinoin (Accutane[®]) or other systemic retinoids within six months prior to treatment or as per investigators discretion. - 15.
+Any surgical procedure in the treatment area within the last six months or before complete healing. - 16.
 Treating over tattoo or permanent makeup. - 17.
-Excessively tanned skin from sun, tanning beds or tanning creams within the last two weeks. - 18.
-As per the practitioner's discretion, refrain from treating any condition which might make it unsafe for the patient.
+Excessively tanned skin from sun, tanning beds or tanning creams within the last two weeks.